ITfoxtec/FoxIDs/docs/token-exchange.md

 During the token exchange sequence both the claims' transformations and limitations is executed firs on the up-party and then on the application registration.

-The OpenID Connect client backend application do a token exchange call to FoxIDs.
+The OpenID Connect client backend application do a token exchange call to Foxids.
 Authenticating the internal OAuth 2.0 client and passing the external access token while asking (with a scope) for an access token to the resource.
 If success, the OpenID Connect client backend application get back an access token and can now call the resource.

 Sample token exchange POST request to the token endpoint: